magento/devdocs/guides/v2.0/cloud/bk-cloud.md

 ## Where do I get started? {#getstarted}
 If you have experience with {{site.data.var.ee}} 2 or our cloud implementation, we recommend reviewing content in these DevDocs to understand the differences between {{site.data.var.ee}} and {{site.data.var.ece}}.
 If you are new to Magento and the Cloud, this guide introduces all aspects from building a project, settng up your local, continuous deployment across environments, and going live.

 If you create your account with the 30-day trial, we set you up quickly to get started.
 When you sign-up for the trial, we auto-provision your project with the latest version of {{site.data.var.ee}} as s base template.
-If you didn't start with a trial, we have information to help set up your project.
-To start, see [onboarding tasks]({{page.baseurl}}cloud/onboarding/onboarding-tasks.html) and [prepare your project environments]({{page.baseurl}}cloud/before/before-project-owner.html) to give your technical staff and solution experts access, create your project, and get started.
+To start, see [Onboarding tasks]({{page.baseurl}}cloud/onboarding/onboarding-tasks.html) and [Onboarding Portal management]({{page.baseurl}}cloud/onboarding/onboarding-portal.html).
+For new non-trial projects, see [prepare your project environments]({{page.baseurl}}cloud/before/before-project-owner.html) to give your technical staff and solution experts access, create your project, and get started.

 We recommend the following starting points: